sf105/sttp-book/_chapters/mocking.md

 Option 1 is the false one.
 We can definitely get to 100% branch coverage there with the help of mocks.
 {% include exercise-answer-end.html %}

+{% include exercise-begin.html %}

+Class A depends on a static method in another class B.
+Suppose you want to test class A, which approach(es) can you take to be able to test properly?

+1. Mock class B to control the behavior of the methods in class B.
+2. Refactor class A, so the outcome of the method of class B is now used as an parameter.

+1. Only approach 1.
+2. Neither.
+3. Only approach 2.
+1. Both.
+\end{answers}

+{% include answer-begin.html %}

+Only approach 2.

+{% include exercise-answer-end.html %}